lbryio/lbry.com/content/faq/how-to-publish.md

 7. Read and agree to the terms of service.
 8. Click publish.

-### Abandoning a claim in the LBRY app
+### Abandoning a claim and deleting uploaded content

 1. Click on the folder icon in the top right.
 2. Click on the `Published` link.
 3. Click on the `...` next to the `Open` link.
 4. Select `Remove...`.
-5. There will be two options.
-Select `Abandon the claim for this URI`.
+5. There will be two options.  `Abandon the claim for this URI` and `Delete this file from my computer`.
+Select the option that applies.  <b>Warning: Deleting content is permanent.
+Please make sure this is what you want to do before confirming the deletion.
 6. Click `Remove`.

-### Deleting a published file in the LBRY app

-1. Click on the folder icon in the top right.
-2. Click on the `Published` link.
-3. Click on the `...` next to the `Open` link.
-4. Select `Remove...`.
-5. There will be two options.
-Select `Delete this file from my computer`.
-6. Click `Remove`.

-### Updating your existing bid on a channel
+### Editing your claim on a channel